Two-generation of traceless matrices over finite fields: Exceptional cases

 \begin{proof}[Proof of \Cref{prop:trace_formula}] Let $x \in \slfrak_3(\F)$.
 The characteristic polynomial of $x$ is $t^3 + \alpha(x) t - \det(x)$, where $\alpha(x)$ is a form in $x$, computable as the elementary symmetric polynomial $e_2$ in the eigenvalues of $x$.
 By Newton's identities, $e_2$ can be expressed as $(p_1^2 - p_2)/2$, where $p_i$ are power sums.
 As $\tr(x) = 0$ and $\F$ is of characteristic $3$, it follows that $\alpha(x) = p_2(x) = \tr(x^2)$.
 Therefore we have

 in $\pslfrak_3(\F)$.
-We multilinearize this identity by considering it in the Lie algebra $\pslfrak_3(\F) \otimes_{\F} \F[T]/(T^2)$ and using it with the element $Tx + y$ for any $x,y \in \pslfrak_3(\F)$.\footnote{We thank Alexander Premet who showed us this trick.
+This identity holds over any field of characteristic $3$, as well as any subquotient of such a field.
+We can thus multilinearize this identity by using it in the Lie algebra $\pslfrak_3(\F) \otimes_{\F} \F[T]/(T^2)$ with the element $Tx + y$ for any $x,y \in \slfrak_3(\F)$.\footnote{We thank Alexander Premet who showed us this trick.
 It substantially shortens our previous argument.} Note that, by Jacobson's formula \cite{jacobson1979lie},

 since $T^2 = 0$, and similarly

 By inserting $Tx + y$ into \eqref{eq:char_poly_33}, we thus obtain $[x,y,y] - \tr(xy) y + \tr(y^2) x = 0$. \end{proof}